kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ## When to create a channel

-* Create or get a channel when a subscription is created
+* Create or get a channel when a subscription is created.
   * Only create the channel when someone actually wants to consume events.
   * This can be extended in a way that we discard the events at an early stage when there is no consumer configured.
   * The **missing piece of puzzle** is:
-	* how/when to enable the user to specify which PubSub to use?
+	* How/when to enable the user to specify which PubSub to use?
 	* How to handle the use case when the event needs to trigger a compute in the cloud such as GCP via publishing events.
-In this case, there will not be any Kyma subscription. *Perhaps a operator action to manually create a channel could be applied*
+In this case, there will not be any Kyma subscription. *Perhaps an operator action to manually create a channel could be applied*

 **Known Challenges**

 * K8S and Istio Service overload.
-For example, having 1000 event types creating 1000 services.
-This will put the load on the service discovery.
+For example, having 1000 event types creating 1000 services will put the load on the service discovery.
   >**Note**: This has been discussed with Knative community and they are aware of this issue.

 # Publishing and consumption